ayaneshsarkar/heisenberg/README.md

 - To write Sass code or CSS, go to `app/resources/sass/`.
-- Here you can create `.scss` files to write sass which will be compiled to CSS in the `public` folder.
+- Here you can create `.scss` files to write sass which will be compiled to CSS in the `public/css` folder.
 - You need to include the CSS file into your respective `.php` file `<head>` tag.
   - Example: If you create `app.scss` then you need to add this in the `<head>` tag
     ```
     <link rel="stylesheet" href="<?php echo URLROOT; ?>/css/app.css">
     ```
-  - Remember in the `<head>` tag you need to add `.css` not `.scss` because it will compile into CSS in the public folder.
+  - Remember in the `<head>` tag you need to add `.css` not `.scss` because it will compile into CSS in the `public/css` folder.
 - You can always use the traditional Sass folder structure and import other files.
 - You can create a folder inside the `sass` folder and add those files which you want to import to the root `.scss` file.